Our Experts

 Ambassador Greminger holds a PhD in history from the University of Zurich.
 He is Lieutenant Colonel GS (company and battalion commander of infantry unit of the Swiss Armed Forces; G6 and Deputy Chief of Staff of Infantry Brigade).
 He has authored numerous publications on military history, conflict management, peacekeeping, development and human rights.
 His mother tongue is German; he is fluent in English and French and has a good working knowledge of Portuguese.
 Ambassador Greminger was born in 1961 and has four daughters.

 Ms Fleur Heyworth leads the GCSP's executive education, dialogue and policy analysis on gender and inclusive security.
-Working closely with the GCSP's Leadership Alliance, she designs and facilitates courses on leadership for women, and for male and female leaders to create more inclusive working environments.
-She also delivers modules on gender and inclusive security to the multi-disciplinary, multi-cultural participants on GCSP's core courses, incorporating the frameworks of the Women Peace and Security Agenda, and the Sustainable Development Goals to apply a ‘gender lens’ to security policy.
-Fleur has published numerous policy analysis on topics ranging from gender, diversity and inclusion to women in mediation and has designed and facilitated customised courses for women mediator networks https://www.gcsp.ch/topics/gender-inclusive-security.
+She designs and facilitates courses on leadership for women, and for male and female leaders to create more inclusive working environments, as well as on gender and inclusive security to GCSP’s multi-disciplinary, multi-cultural participants.
+Fleur has published numerous policy analysis on topics ranging from women peace and security, gender, diversity and inclusion to women in mediation.
+She has designed and facilitated customised courses for women mediator networks and for women working in peace and security in Africa, the Middle East and Eastern Europe https://www.gcsp.ch/topics/gender-inclusive-security.

-Fleur also heads the International Gender Champions Secretariat (www.genderchampions.com), a global network of almost 300 leaders advancing gender equality, extending across six multilateral hubs, which is currently being incubated by the GCSP.
-In this capacity, Fleur leads governance, partnerships, and the team responsible for programmatic and communications work, including the development of a new network wide pledge to speak up and stand up for zero tolerance of gender based violence, sexist attitudes and behaviour.
+Fleur also heads the International Gender Champions Secretariat (www.genderchampions.com), a global network of over 330 leaders advancing gender equality, extending across six multilateral hubs, which is hosted by the GCSP.
+In this capacity, Fleur leads governance, partnerships, and the team responsible for programmatic and communications work, including the development of a new network wide pledge to speak up and stand up for zero tolerance of gender-based violence, sexist attitudes and behaviour.
 Fleur regularly facilitates and moderates in person, virtual and hybrid meetings.

 Prior to joining the GCSP, she was the Founder and Director of the International Forum for the Challenges of Peace Operations (Challenges Forum) aimed at strengthening peace operations, a joint platform of then 22 countries, including the five Permanent Members of the UN Security Council.
 Originating from when she served as President of the London School of Economics (LSE) International Relations Society, the Challenges Forum was founded in 1996 as part of her research studies at the LSE on comparative approaches to peace operations.
 She coordinated the Challenges Forum based at the LSE (1996-2000), the Swedish National Defence College (1997-2002) and the Folke Bernadotte Academy, an agency of the Swedish Ministry of Foreign Affairs (2003-2017).
 Annika served on the Board of Directors for the Peace Operations Training Institute (2010-2013).